chris-owen/chris-owen.github.io/_pages/code-examples.md

 6. `-t` is the requested wall time for the job.
 If your job takes longer than the requested time, it will FAIL and you will have to re-run it.
 The format to request wall time is Days-Hours:Minutes:Seconds.
 You do not need to use the days and you can simply request time using Hours:Minutes:Seconds.
 7. `--mail-type` determines which emails you receive.  `ALL` means you receive an email when your job begins, ends, and/or fails.
 You have the following options: `BEGIN`, `END`, or `FAIL`.
 If I submit a large array job, I usually choose `FAIL` so I don't clog my inbox with Slurm emails.
 8. `--mail-user` is the email address where job notifications are sent.
 9. `module load` loads any modules you need to perform tasks on the cluster.
 In order to see what modules are on the cluster, you can log into the cluster and execute `module avail` in the terminal.
 A list will appear and just copy and past the name of the module after `module load`.
 You can load as many modules as needed.
+**NOTE:** You can request cores instead of nodes, although I don't think it works on Colonial One.
+To select cores and not an entire node, remove `-n 16` from the shell script and add `-c 6` and `--mem-per-cpu=5333`.
+Here `-c` requests the number of cores, while `--mem-per-cpu` allocates an amount of memory (Mb) per cpu.

 ### Slurm commands when logged in on the cluster